exu/go-workshops/README.md

-There is no README.md for ([code for: Testing Parallel Benchmark](https://github.com/exu/go-workshops/tree/master/380-testing-parallel-benchmark)) use %!s(MISSING) link to follow code examples
+There is no README.md for Testing Parallel Benchmark use ([code for: Testing Parallel Benchmark](https://github.com/exu/go-workshops/tree/master/380-testing-parallel-benchmark)) link to follow code examples